MUSON: A Reasoning-oriented Multimodal Dataset for Socially Compliant Navigation in Urban Environments: The Constructed MUSON Dataset

-While SNEI represents an early attempt to incorporate explanatory text into social navigation, it remains limited as a training benchmark.
+\textbf{(1) Comparison with SNEI.} While SNEI represents an early attempt to incorporate explanatory text into social navigation, it remains limited as a training benchmark.
 MUSON is designed to explicitly address these limitations (as shown in Fig.~\ref{fig:sample}):

-1) Scale and Coverage.
-SNEI contains only 325 five-turn conversations, which is insufficient for effectively tuning vision language models.
-In contrast, MUSON expands the dataset to 800 curated samples, covering a broader range of dynamic and static navigation scenarios.
+1. Scale and Coverage.
+SNEI contains only 810 five-turn conversations, which is insufficient for effectively tuning vision language models.
+In contrast, MUSON expands the dataset to 10110 curated samples, covering a broader range of dynamic and static navigation scenarios.